robenkleene/development-references/unity/tasks/unity-xr-debugging.md

 There's also a `CanvasWithDebug` package that comes with the Oculus package.

-There's also the `Android logcat` package that provides easy log window integration within Unity.
+There's also the `Android logcat` package that provides easy log window integration within Unity (this merges all Unity output, but allows filtering).